haithamaouati/lsl/README.md

-# Layout
+# lsl

-`layout` is a lightweight Bash script that displays directory structures in a tree-like format.
+`lsl` is a lightweight Bash script that displays directory structures in a tree-like format.
 It supports ANSI colors for directories and executable files, and provides options to filter output.

 ---